aixm/UpdateGenerator/README.md

 ```
 ```
 Options:
   -r, --remark TEXT      This text will be placed in the annotation element.
+  -c, --omit-correction  This instructs the program to not create the
+                         correction timeslices.
   -h, --help             Show this message and exit

 Arguments:
   <EFFECTIVE-DATE>  The new effective date, e.g. "2022-12-24T00:00:00Z".